wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

     ![screenshot of show column expression](../media/show-collection.png)

-Here, we have created a new collection called *ShowCollection, which copies all data from the *ItemsCollection* collection but in addition--we use the *ShowColumns* function to only show the *Name* column.
+    Here, we have created a new collection called *ShowCollection*, which copies all data from the *ItemsCollection* collection but in addition--we use the *ShowColumns* function to only show the *Name* column.

 18. Run the app.
 Click all four buttons.
 Stop running the app.